InformaticsMatters/squonk/openshift/templates/README.md

 oc process -p INFRA_NAMESPACE=$OC_INFRA_PROJECT -p NFS_SERVER=$OC_NFS_SERVER -f infra-pvc-nfs.yaml | oc create -f -
 ```

 This creates PVs for the NFS mounts and binds the PVCs that RabbitMQ and PostgreSQL need.
-This is 'permanant' coupling
+This is 'permanent' coupling
 of the PVC to the PV so that this (and any data in the NFS mounts) can be retained between deployments.

 Following this you should see something like this (irrelevant entries are excluded):